TomPrograms/cleanscript/Readme.md

 > Cleanscript is an small, indent-based language that compiles to Javascript.

 - Clean, indent-based grammar.
-- Useful features such as advanced Pythonic indexes, Pythonic for loops and effortless deep equality.
+- Useful features such as Pythonic indexes, Pythonic for loops and effortless deep equality.
 - Still utilise all the powerful built-in Javascript libraries, objects and prototypes.
 - Compiles to Javascript for compatibility with browsers, NodeJS and Electron.
 - Mix-in Javascript at-will to access the maturity and power of pure Javascript.